edgedb/edgedb/docs/intro/quickstart/modeling.rst

 .. _ref_quickstart_modeling:

 =================
-Modeling our data
+Modeling your data
 =================

 .. edb:split-section::

-  Our flashcards application has a simple data model, but it's interesting enough to get a taste of many of the features of the Gel schema language.
-We have a ``Card`` type that describes an single flashcard, which for now contains two required string properties: ``front`` and ``back``.
+  The flashcards application has a simple data model, but it's interesting enough to get a taste of many of the features of the Gel schema language.
+You have a ``Card`` type that describes a single flashcard, which for now contains two required string properties: ``front`` and ``back``.
 Each ``Card`` belongs to a ``Deck``, and there is an explicit ordering to the cards in a given deck.

-  Starting with this simple model, let's express these types in the ``default.gel`` schema file.
+  Starting with this simple model, express these types in the ``default.gel`` schema file.

   .. code-block:: sdl-diff
     :caption: dbschema/default.gel